artsy/force/CONTRIBUTING.md

 Mocha looks for files prefixed with `.test` or `.spec`, while Jest looks for the prefix `.jest`.

-To speed up your workflow try watching an individual file for changes, e.g. `yarn mocha -- --watch desktop/components/foo/bar.test.coffee`
+To speed up your workflow try watching an individual file or directory for changes, e.g. `yarn jest --watch src/v2/Components/Authentication`

 ## Write Code